meshcloud/meshcloud-docs/docs/meshstack.how-to.create-project.md

 ## Prerequisites

-- Permissions: Your user needs either the Customer Admin or Customer Owner role in the meshWorkspace for which you want to create the meshProject.
+- Permissions: Your user needs either the Workspace Manager or Workspace Owner role in the meshWorkspace for which you want to create the meshProject.
 - Valid Payment Method: Your meshWorkspace has a payment method that is not expired.

 ## Step-by-Step Guide